Emphelito/mdu-exams/README.md

 # OldExams
 To aid students preparing themselves for exams this repository provides a collection of old exams from Mälardalen University.
-This repository is mainly aimed at Computer Science related courses, but old exams from all courses at MDH is welcome.
+This repository is mainly aimed at Computer Science related courses, but old exams from all courses at MDU are welcome.

 ### Contributing
 Contributions are welcome and encouraged, just open a pull request.